 The solution is to transfer your UK pension to a QROPS in Malta which has a Double Taxation Agreement in place with the USA meaning your QROPS would grow tax free and avoid the 55% tax upon death in the UK.

-The framework is now in place for a QROPS USA pension transfer via Malta and for those with larger final salary pensions, we offer a free pension transfer analysis.
-For those that need insurance, we can also get a signed letter from a lawyer explaining the Double Taxation Agreement between the USA and Malta.
+The framework is now in place for a QROPS USApension transfer via Malta and for those with larger final salary pensions, we offer a free pension transfer analysis.
+For those that need insurance, we can also obtain a signed letter from a lawyer explaining the Double Taxation Agreement between the USA and Malta.

 For British expats working in the USA, you could benefit from a QROPS in Malta to avoid UK taxation.
-This helps you avoid the 55% tax upon death although you would pay US income taxes on the income if you were to draw it in the USA.
+This helps you avoid up to 55% tax upon death although you would pay US income taxes on the income if you were to draw it in the USA.

 You would pay US income taxes when remitting your pension to the USA in retirement.
-However, we can also minimise these taxes by taking your pension as a tax-free lump sum rather than income.
+However, we can also minimise these taxes by taking part of your pension as a tax-free lump sum rather than income.
 Click here for more on tax filing for a QROPS USA.
 If you retire outside the USA, you would pay income tax in your country of residence at retirement.

 Your pension trustees would be based in Malta, however your pension monies would be parked in the Isle of Man and you can invest in most shares, funds, ETF’s, bonds and treasuries on most of the world’s major exchanges like the FTSE100 and S&P500 or you could keep your pension in cash in an offshore account.
 You choose the currency and you can choose the investments or let our skilled advisers choose for you depending on your risk type.

 For British expats who live in the USA and want to transfer to a QROPS USA, we have a solution.
 Incorrect transfers could end up with the IRS crawling all over you demanding a 30% withholding tax and a penalty of between 2% and 10% for late filing and up to US$10,000 fine for tax evasion.
-We have a safe solution which allows you to transfer your pension to USD through a pension transfer whilst complying with the Inland Revenue or IRS.
-Contact QROPS Specialists now about our QROPS USA solution.
+We have a safe solution which allows you to transfer your pension to USD through a pension transfer whilst complying with HMRC (the UK Inland Revenue) and the IRS in the USA.

 Please subscribe or send an email for QROPS USA news updates.